Free Calculator

 Digital Volume & Bit-Depth Loss Calculator

 Every step down in OS digital volume costs audio resolution.
-At 16-bit output, just 6 dB of attenuation throws away an entire bit.
-Find out how much of your dynamic range is being sacrificed and at what point the noise floor starts to climb above music level.
+At 16-bit output, 6 dB of attenuation throws away an entire bit.
+Find out how much resolution is gone at your current volume - then hear it for yourself in the live A/B demo with TPDF dither.

 %